HankB/game_of_life/C++/notes.md

 Problem: scrolling the screen makes multiple artifacts on the display.
 (Will address later)

 Problem: mapping GoL grid coordinates to screen coordinates screwed up.
 Fixed, but needs cleanup.
 Lots of debug code included at present.

+GoL -> screen mapping cleaned up.
+Good enough for now.

+Back to scrolling...
+Resizing the screen works fine.
+Scrolling, not so much.
+About popup refreshes the screen, apparently igfnoring the scrolled position.

+Next?
+Create a real GoL grid and display on screen.